Some past productions.

 Jesus Christ!
 Jesus Christ in Heaven!

-Author, Actor, Executive Producer
+A Single Woman (film), Author, Actor, Executive Producer

-Biopic about first US Congresswoman, Jeannette Rankin
+My biopic about first US Congresswoman, Jeannette Rankin

 In this final scene of the film, the bread that Jeannette has been making from scratch throughout the film is magically transformed into a precious baby (very cleverly played by my grandson, Casey Joel).